otv-app/frontend/README.md

 YoutubeView
 - Draft concept of the youtube page will be a custom tab bar of latest videos, latest videos by streamer, and all videos of a selected streamer.
 - YoutubeView will have a control flow switching between the three pages and a *YoutubeTabBar*
+- Added a temporary title, *YoutubeTabBar* under, then a View according to which youtube tab.

 YoutubeTabBar
 - Tab bar that switches between the three different *YoutubeView* pages